-- 1. The immediate (real time) comparison of the license plate characters against specific databases such as those provided by the California Department of Justice listing vehicles that are stolen or sought in connection with a crime or missing persons; and - 2.Storage of the license plate characters along with the date, time, and location of the license plate in a database that is accessible by law enforcement agencies (LEA) for investigative purposes.
+- 1.The immediate (real time) comparison of the license plate characters against specific databases such as those provided by the California Department of Justice listing vehicles that are stolen or sought in connection with a crime or missing persons; and - 2.Storage of the license plate characters along with the date, time, and location of the license plate in a database that is accessible by law enforcement agencies (LEA) for investigative purposes.

 ALPR technology helps OPD personnel to leverage their public presence and to more effectively use their limited time for more critical activity.
 The technology can alert officers to vehicles that are stolen or connected to a serious felony crime (e.g., aggravated assault, homicide, robbery, sexual assault) immediately (by being automatically connected to criminal databases).
 Officers can then use the information to notify OPD personnel and/or stop the vehicle as justified by the information.
 The automatic process decreases the need for laborious data entry processes; therefore, officers have more time for observing public activity and speaking with members of the public.
-Appendix A to this report showcases 101 cases where an officer's vehicle ALPR system alerted them to a vehicle on one of the CA DOJ hotlists.
+Appendix A to this report showcases 109 cases (2018) and 101 (2020) cases where an officer's vehicle ALPR system alerted them to a vehicle on one of the CA DOJ hotlists.
+Generally, these "hits" from real-time ALPR in-vehicle occurred within a few days of the crime and/or report being taken and the plate becoming populated in the CA DOJ database.